ilo21/fpExplorer/README.md

 - Install [Anaconda](https://www.anaconda.com/products/individual) Python Distribution.
 - Create a separate environment for the development.
   - From [yml](https://github.com/ilo21/fpExplorer/blob/main/environment_info/fpExplorer_env.yml) file:
     - Download or clone the repository.
-Open Anaconda navigator and start CMD.exe Prompt (on MacOS: open Terminal).
+Open Anaconda navigator and start CMD.exe Prompt (on MacOS/Linux: open Terminal).
 Change directory to the folder where yml file is located and type (replace "Path_to_cloned_repo" with your own path):
     ```
     cd C:\Path_to_cloned_repo\fpExplorer\environment_info
     ```